nickdloucks/super-cyber-football-league/.github/README.md

 As more games are played, I will write articles about the biggest games and post them in a News/articles section.

 ------------------
-This SCFL app will use the MERN stack with Typescript.